HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/configuring_services.md

 The Helm chart enables OTel instrumentation for both Java and Node.js services:

-- **Node.js services**: Digital Asset Management (DAM), Image Processor, and Ring API feature built-in OTel tracking.
+- Digital Asset Management (DAM), Image Processor, and Ring API are Node.js services that feature built-in OTel tracking.
-- **Java services**: DX Core, WebEngine, Runtime Controller, and License Manager use the pre-bundled OTel Java agent.
+- DX Core, WebEngine, Runtime Controller, and License Manager are Java services that use the pre-bundled OTel Java agent.

 HCL DX container images already include the required OTel packages and agents.
 The HCL DX Helm chart manages the configuration and automatically appends pod identifiers to service names.